Cybersecurity Trends and Insights

 Define CMMC Compliance: Understanding the Basics

-The Cybersecurity Maturity Model Certification (CMMC) is a vital framework established by the U.S. Department of Defense (DoD) to bolster the online security posture of entities within the defense industrial base (DIB).
+The Maturity Model Certification (CMMC) is a vital framework established by the U.S. Department of Defense (DoD) to bolster the online security posture of entities within the defense industrial base (DIB).
 This certification integrates various security standards and best practices into a cohesive process that evaluates an organization's capability to safeguard sensitive information, particularly Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).

 The central node represents CMMC compliance, with branches showing different aspects like the framework, specific requirements, examples of successful implementation, and why compliance is crucial.
 Follow the branches to explore each topic in detail.